-- 7.32 Smaller, community scale facilities such as bring sites (bottle banks) should be located within easy walking distance of residents or at sites that people are already likely to visit such as shopping centres, supermarkets, leisure centres, village halls etc. Where community run facilities such as small scale, local, recycling or composting schemes are proposed, these should look to re-use existing buildings or previously developed land wherever possible. - 7.33 Other types of recycling carried out in the open air such as scrap yards and aggregates recycling need to be located well away from uses sensitive to noise and dust27.
+- 7.31 As there are a wide range of different waste management technologies, and others may emerge in future, it is not realistic to prescribe every possible situation but many types of facility share similarities in their scale, appearance or the processes involved.
+For example larger materials recycling and waste transfer facilities will need a large warehouse type building within which to carry out the sorting and separation of materials and to store the resulting bales of paper, plastic etc. for collection.
+They will need good road access although the potential for alternative forms of transport such as rail or water would be an advantage.
+These uses are therefore well suited to industrial estates and business parks, especially alongside other storage and distribution type uses.
+Household Waste Recycling Centres would also be appropriate, as they need to be accessible by both car and HGV, although being close to the main residential areas they serve is also important. - 7.32 Smaller, community scale facilities such as bring sites (bottle banks) should be located within easy walking distance of residents or at sites that people are already likely to visit such as shopping centres, supermarkets, leisure centres, village halls etc. Where community run facilities such as small scale, local, recycling or composting schemes are proposed, these should look to re-use existing buildings or previously developed land wherever possible. - 7.33 Other types of recycling carried out in the open air such as scrap yards and aggregates recycling need to be located well away from uses sensitive to noise and dust.
 They will also need areas for stockpiles and storage and are best suited to general industrial areas alongside other processing and manufacturing type uses.
 Operations should preferably be enclosed within a building to minimise environmental impacts but this may not always be feasible.
-Temporary aggregates recycling facilities may be appropriate at quarries or landfill sites where this can encourage greater re-use and recycling and they are linked to the life of that facility28.
+Temporary aggregates recycling facilities may be appropriate at quarries or landfill sites where this can encourage greater re-use and recycling and they are linked to the life of that facility.